zzdjk6/redux-thunk-routine/README.md

 ## Motivation

-There is too much boilerplate code when using `redux-thunk`!
+`redux-thunk` gives us the ability to create asynchonous actions, but do you feel that you are writing boilerplate code again and again?

-It becomes even worse when adding static types for `actions`!
+Do you feel things are getting even worse when you trying to add static typing?
-Let's find a way to reduce the boilerplate!

-Actually, `redux-saga-routines`(https://github.com/afitiskin/redux-saga-routines) is a good option.
-But we are not using `redux-saga`, we want static types (using `Typescript` or `Flow`), and we don't need 5 actions for each `routine`, that's why `redux-thunk-routine` is created.
+Inspired by [redux-saga-routines](https://github.com/afitiskin/redux-saga-routines) which is a library for `redux-saga`, we have [redux-thunk-routine](https://github.com/zzdjk6/redux-thunk-routine) for `redux-thunk`!

 So what is a `routine`?
 Let's explain it with an example.

 ## Understand routine in 1 minute

-Imagine that we want to fetch data using API, we may write the code below:
+Imagine that we are creating an asynchonous action to fetch data using API, we might write the code like below:

 ```typescript
 // 1.
 Define the constants that are used as action types